You are here

-Effective in the 2017-18 school year, the Educator Effectiveness Office shifted how it provides support to the field.
-Based on quantitative and qualitative feedback, regional specialists are now out in the field to support districts and BOCES as they work to enhance their evaluation implementation practices.
-This shift in support is an effort to honor continuous improvement both in the evaluation system and technical assistance provided by CDE.
+Effective in the 2017-18 school year, the Educator Effectiveness Office shifted supports to the field.
+Based on quantitative and qualitative feedback, regional specialists provide out-in-the-field to support districts and BOCES to enhance their evaluation implementation practices.
+This shift in support was an effort to honor continuous improvement both in the evaluation system and technical assistance provided by CDE.
 The regional specialist model will aid districts and BOCES as they continue their journey in supporting educator practice and building an integrated, systematic approach to evaluation

-Colorado districts and BOCES have successfully embraced and implemented educator effectiveness processes focused on the growth of all educators.
-The Educator Effectiveness Office is excited to implement this enhanced model for support of districts as they move to refine and personalize their educator evaluation systems.
-This transition provides an opportunity for districts to engage with Educator Effectiveness Regional Specialists to create or refine an evaluation system that honors their local values.
+Colorado districts and BOCES have embraced this enhanced model as they continue to hone and personalize their educator evaluation systems.
+This transition provided an opportunity for districts to engage with Educator Effectiveness regional specialists to create or refine an evaluation system that honors their local values.
 These regional specialists are invested in forming a unique partnership with districts and BOCES across the state and provide supports in varying areas of evaluation, including:

 - Enhancing the use of evaluation data

-- Share efficient and effective best practice examples from across the state
+- Sharing efficient and effective best practice examples from across the state

-- Collaborate in your efforts to support educator development and student growth.
+- Collaborating in their efforts to support educator development and student growth

-The assurances for written evaluation systems are intended to ensure that school districts and BOCES across Colorado implement written evaluation systems that are aligned with Senate Bill 10-191 and the State Board Rules for the Evaluation of Licensed Personnel.
-Beginning in July 2013, and by July 1 of each year thereafter, the Colorado Department of Education (CDE) is required to collect an assurance from each school district indicating that the district is either implementing the State Model Evaluation System, its own distinctive evaluation system, or a combination/hybrid of the state model and another distinctive evaluation system.
+The assurances for written evaluation systems are intended to ensure that school districts and BOCES across Colorado implement evaluation systems aligned with state law, Senate Bill 10-191, and the State Board Rules for the Evaluation of Licensed Personnel (1 CCR 201-87).
+Beginning in July 2013, and by July 1 of each year thereafter, CDE is required to collect an assurance from each school district and BOCES indicating that the district/BOCES is either implementing the State Model Evaluation System, its own distinctive evaluation system, or a combination/hybrid of the state model and another distinctive evaluation system.
 Each year a summary of what is submitted is compiled into a report and made available on the assurances webpage.

 Evaluation System Support and Review

-The department is required to conduct ongoing monitoring of districts’ adherence to the requirements of educator evaluation systems as outlined in law and rules.
-Section 6.04 (D) of the Rules for the Administration of a Statewide System to Evaluate the Effectiveness of Licensed Personnel Employed by School Districts and BOCES (1 CCR 301-87) provides authority for CDE to monitor and review districts’ educator evaluation systems, including those using the State Model Evaluation System and those using locally-developed systems.
-In 2013, the legislature adopted HB 13-1257 which further codified the support and monitoring functions of the department, including the responsibility to respond to requests for review of local educator evaluation systems.
-The statute provides an avenue for interested parties who are affected by the evaluation system to submit requests to the department to review a district’s locally-developed educator evaluation system for adherence to the law.
-The aim of this process is to be responsive to valid concerns that may be raised by interested parties and to support districts in improving the quality of their educator evaluation systems.
+CDE is required to conduct ongoing monitoring of districts’ adherence to the requirements of educator evaluation systems as outlined in law and rules.
+Section 6.04 (D) of the Rules for the Administration of a Statewide System to Evaluate the Effectiveness of Licensed Personnel Employed by School Districts and BOCES (1 CCR 301-87) provides CDE authority to monitor and review the educator evaluation systems of districts and BOCES, whether the State Model Evaluation System or locally-developed systems are used.
+In 2013, the legislature adopted HB 13-1257 which further codified the support and monitoring functions of CDE, including the responsibility to respond to requests for review of local educator evaluation systems.
+The intention of this review process is to be responsive to valid concerns that may be raised by interested parties and to support districts in improving the quality of their educator evaluation systems.
 This process is fundamentally about providing districts the support needed to implement quality educator evaluation systems.